mont266/nemesis-cheerleading/src/pages/index.md

       - type: grid_item
         title: Birthday Parties!
         content: >-
-          Nemesis Birthday parties are designed to shut each child’s each group!
+          Nemesis Birthday parties are designed to suit each child’s group!

           We do our best to accommodate any requests, such as song requests or choices.